 You're all about healthy hair and keeping yours manageable and as soft as possible.
 Either you've heard about pre-poo treatments, or you're already doing them, and want product/ingredient options.
 Your mane's needs change at times, so the pre-poo you're used to today may not be as beneficial in a month.

 The following products and ingredients are great for your pre-shampoo treat for various reasons.
 Maybe your mane needs extra moisture, or perhaps a strengthening regimen is in order for brittle tresses.
 Use a product designed for your specific needs to experience the most benefit.
 If you're not currently in the habit of pampering your tresses before you cleanse them, you might change your mind once you discover what these products can do.
-We talked with two experts to find out why adding a pre-poo to your washday routine can be beneficial.
+We spoke to Faith Huffnagle and Niani B. to find out why adding a pre-poo to your washday routine can be beneficial.